nz-trust-framework/DISTF-reference-architecture/working/PLAN.md

 ## Reference Architecture - Plan

+### 1 Introduction
-### 1 IntroductionProvides an introduction and high-level overview of the purpose of the reference architecture.
+-  Provides an introduction and high-level overview of the purpose of the reference architecture.
 -  This section defines the scope of the document and clarifies what falls outside of scope.
 -  It also includes essential housekeeping elements such as standard disclaimers, references to definitions, a change log, and other material needed to formally establish the reference architecture.